 On day four, we left Puri to Bhubaneshwar via Buddhist site Dahuli.
 At Bhuwaneshwar we visited world famous Lingaraj Temple and many other ancient temples.
 The old area of the city has many of these temples.

-On day five, we left this city to Kendrapara our next destination which is close to Bhuddist triangle Udaygiri, Ratangiri and Llitgiri.
+On day five, we left this city to Kendrapara our next destination which is close to Bhuddist triangle Udaygiri, Ratangiri and Lalitgiri.
 It was pretty late in the day, but we still managed to see all the places here.

-On day six, we visited wildlife sanctuary Bhitarnika.
+On day six, we visited wildlife sanctuary Bhitarkanika.
 The place is famous for salt water crocodiles and migratory birds.
 We were lucky to spot at least few of them even in the off season.
 From this place we traveled back to Cuttack.

-On day seven, we did the local site seeing at cuttack covering temples, museum, fort.
+On day seven, we did the local site seeing at Cuttack covering temples, museum, fort.
 Then on our way back to Bhubaneshwar we visited the Nadankanan zoo.

 On day eight, we were on train back to Bangalore.
 Thus the short trip of Orissa with family was memorable for all as it had something for everyone like heritage monuments, museum, temples, wildlife, lake, beaches, birds.